Low Carb High Fat Recipes (LCHF)

-The low carbohydrate high fat diet is described, somewhat humorously, in this video by Andreas Eenfeldt M.D.
+The low carbohydrate high fat diet is described, somewhat humorously, by Andreas Eenfeldt M.D.
 A more scientific approach is taken by Phinney and Volek in their book The Art and Science of Low Carbohydrate Living.
-If you are uneasy about consuming so much fat I suggest you watch this, read this, and take this test.
+If you are uneasy about consuming so much fat then David Diamond nicely addresses this issue.

-Ketones can be measured with this device.
+Ketones can be measured with a meter.
 Strips are best purchased on ebay.
 Take measurements in the morning before breakfast so that meals don't interfere.
 If you purchase the Precision Xtra this illustrates how to tear the strips.

 mmol/L State 0.1–0.4 you're on your way!
 0.5–1.4 light ketosis 1.5–3.0 optimal ketosis